-In case of failure, check the SELinux operation mode with the getenforce command.
-The command outputs one of the following:
+If installation of Dr.Web for Linux from the file (.run) fails due to inability to create the drweb user, check the SELinux operation mode with the getenforce command.
+The command outputs the current scanning mode:

 - Permissive-protection is active but a permissive strategy is used: actions that violate the security policy are not denied but information on the actions is logged. - Enforced-protection is active and restrictive strategy is used: actions that violate security policies are blocked and information on the actions is logged. - Disabled-SELinux is installed but not active.